0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/06_User_Data/README.md

 # The Mysterious User Data

-Each EC2 Instance has a feature that is not well explained nor talk about much.
+Each EC2 Instance has a feature that is not well explained nor talk much about.
 It has the mysterious name of `User data` and it is hidden in the 3th tab/step `3.
 Configure Instance` under a folded section called `Advanced Details` when you create a new EC2 instance.

 If you unfold this section you'll get a form where you can add some data.
 If you paste or add a Bash script, then this script will be executed when the new machine boots after the network cards comes on-line.